Breast Reconstruction Breast Reconstruction

 Be in good health

-You do not have additional medical conditions or other illnesses that may impair healing
+You do not have additional medical conditions or other illnesses that may increase the risks of an anaesthetic and/or impair healing

 Realistic expectations